aevyrie/bevy_mod_picking/README.md

 cargo run --example 3d_scene --features="example_deps"
 ```

-Note that by default this plugin only depends on bevy's `render` feature to minimize dependencies.
+Note that by default this plugin only depends on bevy's `render` feature to minimize dependency count and build time, and allow for wasm support.
 This is why the feature flag is needed to run examples.

 ## Getting Started